fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

     Saved intermediate values of the graph are freed when you call .backward() or autograd.grad().
     Specify retain_graph=True if you need to backward through the graph a second time or if you need to access saved variables after calling backward.

-Propagation Mode
+Propagation Patterns
 -------------------------------------------
-If a network consists entirely of single-step modules, the computation order of the entire network is in a progressive propagation mode, for example:
+If all modules in a network are single-step modules, the computation graph of the entire network is built step-by-step.
+For example:

 .. code-block:: python